Originally published February 20, 2018.

 After the prior article on craftsmanship, I thought it would be great to have a super short and illustrated look into why craftsmanship is so important to prepping.

 Before I sprayed my NaMoPaiMo mare with primer, I honestly thought this girl was super smooth.
 But look!
 The first coat of primer showed that I couldn't have been more wrong.
 While not bad for the first pass of primer, clearly she needs more sanding, especially around the areas where I added epoxy.

-And there you have it, ladies and gentlemen.
+And there you have it.
 Sanding and priming is a love-hate relationship, but good results is why it's worth the extra effort.

 Awesome Model Horse Blogs